idlaviV/intro-to-python/README.md

 And single files [scripts and exercises are here](https://github.com/MisterXY89/intro-to-python/tree/main/session_2).
-There is a zip file for sesion 2 [here](https://github.com/MisterXY89/intro-to-python/tree/main/session_2/session_2.zip)
+There is a zip file for session 2 [here](https://github.com/MisterXY89/intro-to-python/tree/main/session_2/session_2.zip)

 ## Session 1
 The notebooks are here: